 This isn't to say that all unproven treatments are fraudulent.
-But without scientific evidence, medical professionals can't know for sure if the treatment actually worked or if there was a placebo effect involved.
+But without scientific evidence, medical professionals can't know for sure if the treatment actually worked or not.
 Potential dangers of unproven treatments include drug interactions and toxicities.
 The possibility also exists that using unproven remedies can delay the use of established treatments, thus allowing a disease to worsen.

 The following are some areas that are particularly susceptible to misleading claims:

-Because herbal supplements are considered foods rather than drugs, they are not subject to the same approval criteria by the Food and Drug Administration (FDA) the way drugs are.
-Consequently, there is no governmental oversight of manufacturing or of herbal effectiveness.
+Because herbal supplements are considered foods rather than drugs, they are not subject to the same approval criteria by the Food and Drug Administration (FDA).
+As a result, there is no governmental oversight of manufacturing or of herbal effectiveness.

-Products from different manufacturers may be very different in potency and may not be directly comparable.
-Even if one brand of herb has been shown effective, this does not guarantee that a competitor’s product will perform equally well.
-An important misconception is that since they are "natural," they are harmless.
+Products from different manufacturers may be different in potency and may not be directly comparable.
+Even if one brand of herb has been shown effective, this does not guarantee that a competitor’s product will perform as well.
+An important misconception is that since they are natural, they are harmless.
 This may not be the case.
-Herbs and supplements can be very powerful and must be used with caution.
+Herbs and supplements can be powerful and must be used with caution.
 Check the FDA's website for warnings and safety information on dietary supplements.

 While herbal remedies have been used for centuries, only recently have studies been designed to test their efficacy.
 Searching for test results in legitimate sources is the best way to learn whether scientific studies support the use of a given herbal remedy.
 Natural and Alternative Treatment includes information on over 350 herbs and supplements.

-The Internet is another flourishing area for nutritional information and misinformation.
+The Internet is a flourishing area for nutritional information and misinformation.